amandat85/Crystal-Collector-Game/README.md

 # Crystal Collector Game
-The objective of this game is to get all the random values of the crystals that are click to equal the random generated target number.
+The objective of this game is to get all the random values of the crystals that are clicked to equal the random generated target number.

 ## Languages and Tools Used
 * Bootstrap